 Make a dark roux.
-In a large saucepan over high heat, heat the oil or fat .
+In a large saucepan over medium high heat, heat the oil or fat.

 Sprinkle in the flour, always stirring, until smooth, 1 to 2 minutes.

-Reduce heat to medium low and cook, stirring frequently and scraping the edges and sides of the pan, until the roux turns the color of dark chocolate, 30 to 40 minutes.
+Reduce heat to medium and cook, stirring frequently and scraping the edges and sides of the pan, until the roux turns the color of milk chocolate, 30 to 40 minutes.

 Add the black pepper, garlic and onion powder, smoked paprika, barbeque seasoning, and cayenne.

 Add the onion and bell pepper and cook, stirring, until golden, 5 to 6 minutes.